 The tenant relocation assistance plan briefly outlines the ownership incentives offered to existing tenants within The Bridges.
 As indicated on page 3 of the plan, all existing tenants will be provided first right of refusal to purchase a unit within the project, as required by the Subdivision Map Act.
-Existing tenants who choose to purchase a unit will be provided \$5,000 to be applied toward a loan buy-down, down payment, or a reduced purchase price.
-The maximum rent currently charged at The Bridges is approximately \$1,500.
-Therefore, the maximum relocation benefit would be \$3,000 (2 months rent), plus deposit (estimated at \$400).
-Based on the maximum rents charged (\$1,500), the ownership incentives offered by The Bridges exceed the minimum requirements of the Condominium Conversion Ordinance.
+Existing tenants who choose to purchase a unit will be provided \$5,000 to be applied toward the down payment, closing costs, or a reduced purchase price.

+The maximum rent currently charged at Venu is \$1,800.
+Therefore, the maximum relocation benefit would be \$3,600 (2 months rent), plus deposit (estimated at \$400).
+Based on the maximum rents charged (\$1,800), the ownership incentives offered by Venu exceed the minimum requirements of the Condominium Conversion Ordinance.

-For comparison purposes, the ownership incentives for the three previously approved projects are noted below:
+For comparison purposes, the ownership incentives for the four previously approved condominium conversion projects are noted below:

 - Villas at Diamond Creek \$5,000 credit to be used toward the purchase price of the home or closing costs, plus \$250 per month that the tenant resided in the complex between the Tentative Map Submittal and Final Map approval.
 The ownership incentive benefit for the Villas equaled approximately \$8,500. - Haverhill Equivalent to two months rent, plus the full deposit paid for the unit.
 Plus, tenants who utilize the developer's preferred escrow company and lender will receive \$2,000 credit toward their closing costs of the purchase of a unit.
 Similar to the Villas, tenants who choose to purchase will receive a \$250 for every month in residency between Tentative Map submittal and Final Map approval.
-The ownership incentive benefit for Haverhill is estimated to equal approximately \$7,000, depending on when the Final Map records. - Preserves \$5,000 credit to qualifying tenants.
+The ownership incentive benefit for Haverhill is estimated to equal approximately \$7,000, depending on when the Final Map records. - Preserves \$5,000 credit to qualifying tenants. - The Bridges \$5,000 to be used toward the down payment, closing costs, or reduced purchase price

-The proposed \$5,000 ownership incentive is less than that proposed (and approved) for the Villas and Haverhill, but is equal to that approved for the Preserves conversion.
+The proposed \$5,000 ownership incentive is less than that proposed (and approved) for the Villas and Haverhill, but is equal to that approved for the Preserves and Bridges conversions.
 The proposed ownership incentives comply with the minimum requirements established by the Condominium Conversion Ordinance and are generally consistent with the other previously approved projects, as noted above.